Just a few recent case updates…

 WAVY (10 On Your Side) also reported on Wednesday that, through a Freedom of Information Act request, they discovered multiple 911 calls were made from the the mobile home where Noah lived with his mother, Julia Tomlin, at 191 Atlantic Avenue in Hampton over the last six months, “totaling 29 pages of ‘communications list of events’ and a 58 page ‘communications events report.‘” Because Noah’s death is still under investigation, the city cannot yet release these records.

 Up next are some updates on the case of A.J.
 Freund, the 5-year-old Illinois boy born with drugs in his system and later beaten to death by his parents and buried in a shallow grave before they reported him “missing.”
 I already reported that his mother, JoAnn Cunningham, gave birth to a baby girl in early June while in custody for A.J.’s murder.
 A.J.’s little sister is reportedly named Gracie Faith.
-It remains unclear if A.J.’s father, Andrew “Drew” Freund Sr., or JoAnn’s boyfriend, Daniel Nowicki, is the father, but paternity results have been released that do confirm both A.J. and his 4-year-old brother, Parker, were fathered by Drew — who, incidentally, was JoAnn’s divorce attorney prior to the two shacking up together.
+It remains unclear if A.J.’s father, Andrew “Drew” Freund Sr., or JoAnn’s boyfriend, Daniel Nowicki, is the father, but paternity results have been released that do confirm both A.J. and his 4-year-old brother were fathered by Drew — who, incidentally, was JoAnn’s divorce attorney prior to the two shacking up together.
 I wouldn’t be shocked in the least if JoAnn sports a tramp stamp tattoo reading “Classy Lady.”
-With both of his parents in prison, probably for the next several decades, Parker’s future is uncertain.
+With both of his parents in prison, probably for the next several decades, the younger boy’s future is uncertain.
 All we can hope is that he will be taken in by someone who will give him the love, care, attention, and respect he deserves and certainly didn’t get in his parents’ house of horrors.

 An uplifting update to A.J.’s story is that an resident of Volo, Illinois named Chad Carpenter, after taking his 15-month-old son Caiden to visit A.J.’s temporary memorial outside the Freund family home in Crystal Lake, was moved to create a nonprofit organization called Kids Like AJ to raise awareness to end neglect and prevent child abuse.
 Chad’s goal with the new organization is to hire licensed therapists to provide training for emergency responders and teachers on how to recognize signs of child abuse.
 The first fundraising event for Kids Like AJ was held on June 22 at the McHenry County Fairgrounds, featuring games and bounce houses for kids, live bands, and tables offering information about community organizations.
 Another fundraising event is planned for December.
 In the meantime, donations are still being accepted at the Kids Like AJ website.